dkworks108/Distance-Calculator/README.md

 ## How to use
 1. Connect the HC-SR04 to the Arduino using the wiring above.
-2. Open the Arduino IDE, create a new sketch, paste the contents of `DistanceCalculator_Serial.ino`.
+2. Open the Arduino IDE, create a new sketch, paste the contents of `Distance_Calculator.ino`.
 3. Select the correct board and COM/port.
 4. Verify (compile) and Upload.
 5. Open the Serial Monitor (Tools → Serial Monitor) and set baud to **9600**.